DoraemonYu/MicroDBHelper/index.md

 Currently it is focus on **MsSql** databases (not support MySql at this moment).

 The MsSqlHepler.cs sourcecode was taken from the **Microsoft .NET Data Access Application Block v2.0** and **improved to** support the latest .net Frameworks and asynchronous programming.

-## Environmental Requirement
-* .Net framework 4.5 and +
+*Note please: Asynchronous methods of this library was only supported on .Net framework 4.5 and +.*

+## Generated for Framework Version:
+* .NETFramework 2.0
+* .NETFramework 3.5
+* .NETFramework 3.5 Client Profile
+* .NETFramework 4.0
+* .NETFramework 4.0 Client Profile
+* .NETFramework 4.5

+(Since 2019/11/01, this project was began to support "Cross-target multiple target frameworks in one project" features.
+Which will easy to edit codes and build assemblys with different frameworks, and then developers would enjoy these benefits.)

 ## Usage